 - a.
-The t∓ype, frequency, and duration of authorized services must be is included in the Wraparound Pplan. - b.
-In-home support services Support includes implementation of therapeutic and/or behavioral support plans, building life skills, providing guidance to the child or youth with self-care, learning self-advocacy, and protective oversight. - c.
-Services may be provided in the child's or youth's home or in community, as provided in determined by the Wraparound Transition Plan. - d.
-In-Home Support services are is-provided after the child or youth has transitioned to the family home from out--of--home placement. - Follow-up services are authorized and may include: Identification of follow-up services that may include: - a.
-Evaluation to ensure the Wraparound Transition Plan is effective in the child or youth achieving and maintaining stabilization in the Ffamily home. - b.
-Evaluation of the Wraparound Transition plan to occurs at a frequency determined by the child's or youth's needs and includes but is not limited to, ÷ visits to the child or youth's home, review of documentation, and coordination with other professionals and/or members of the Wraparound Transition Support Team to determine progress. - c.
-Reviews of the child's or youth's stability and monitoring of Predictive and Increased Risk Factors that could indicate a return to Crisis. - d.
+The t∓ype, frequency, and duration of authorized services must be is-included in the Wraparound Pplan. - b.
+In-home support services Support includes implementation of therapeutic and/or behavioral support plans, building life skills, providing guidance to the Client child or youthwith self-care, learning self-advocacy, and protective oversight. - c.
+Services may be provided in the Client's child's or youth's home or in community, as provided in determined by the Wraparound Transition Plan. - d.
+In-Home Support services are is-provided after the Client's child or youth has transitioned to the family home from out--of--home placement. - Follow-up services are authorized and may include: Identification of follow-up services that may include: - a.
+Evaluation to ensure the Wraparound Transition Plan is effective in the Client child or youth achieving and maintaining stabilization in the Ffamily home. - Evaluation of the Wraparound Transition plan to occurs at a frequency determined by the Client's child's or youth's needs and includes but is not limited to, visits to the Client's child or youth's home, review of documentation, and coordination with other professionals and/or members of the Wraparound Transition Support Team to determine progress.

+- c.
+Reviews of the Client's child's or youth's stability and monitoring of Predictive and Increased Risk Factors that could indicate a return to Crisis. - d.
 Revision of the Wraparound Plan as needed to avert a Crisis or Crisis escalation. - e.
 Ensuringe that follow-up appointments are made and kept. - 6.
-The Wraparound Facilitator is responsible for the development and implementation of the Wraparound Plan and follow-up services. -The Wraparound Plan is guided and supported by the child or youth, their family, and their Wraparound Transition Support Team.

-All service providers and supports on the Wraparound Transition Support Team must adhere to the Wraparound Transition Plan. to meet the needs of their specific focus for treatment.

-- 7. Revision of strategies should will be a continuous process by the Wraparound Transition Support Team in collaboration with the child or youth, until stabilization is achieved a support regime stabilizes and there is no longer a need for TransitionIntensive Support Services. - 8.
-On-going evaluation after completion of the Wraparound Transition Plan may be provided based on individual needs to support the child and youth and their family in connecting to any additional resources needed to prevent future Crisis or out of home placement. - Payments for residential habilitation are not made for room and board, the cost of facility maintenance, upkeep, and improvement, other than such costs for modifications or adaptations to a facility required to assure the health and safety of residents, or to meet the requirements of the applicable life safety code. - A. Only those services not available under Medicaid EPSDT, Medicaid State Pplan benefits, Third Party Resources, third party liability coverage, or other public state funded programs, services or supports are available through the Children's Habilitation Residential Program (CHRP) Waiver.
+The Wraparound Facilitator is responsible for the development and implementation of the Wraparound Plan and follow-up services. -The Wraparound Plan is guided and supported by the Client child or youth, their family, and their Wraparound Transition Support-Team. - 4.7.
+All service providers and supports on the Wraparound Transition Support Team must adhere to the Wraparound Transition Plan, to meet the needs of their specific focus for treatment. - 8.
+Revision of strategies should-will be a continuous process by the Wraparound Transition Support-Team in collaboration with the Clientehild or youth, until stabilization is achieved a support regime stabilizes and there is no longer a need for TransitionIntensive Support Services. - On-going evaluation after completion of the Wraparound Transition Plan may be provided based on individual needs to support the Client child and youthand their family in connecting to any additional resources needed to prevent future Crisis or out of home placement. - Payments for residential habilitation are not made for room and board, the cost of facility maintenance, upkeep, and improvement, other than such costs for modifications or adaptations to a facility required to assure the health and safety of residents, or to meet the requirements of the applicable life safety code. - 2.9.
+Only those services not available under Medicaid EPSDT, Medicaid State Pplan benefits, Third Party Resources, third party liability coverage, or other public state funded programs, services or supports are available through the Children's Habilitation Residential Program (CHRP) Waiver.
 All available Appropriate community services must be exhausted before requesting similar services from the waiver.
 The CHRP Waiver does not reimburse services that are the responsibility of the Colorado Department of Education.